jahvi/chatty/readme.md

 ## Chatty

-A simple chat app using Laravel, Pusher and AngularJS
+A simple chat app build with Laravel, Pusher and AngularJS